This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Browning leaves due to too much or too little water

 This was my first thought when I noticed brown leaves and stems on my plants.
 After all, most plants will dry up when they don’t have adequate water.
-Assessing your plants and seeing if they have dry stems and brown leaves is a good idea.
+It is a good idea to assess your plants and see if they have dry stems and brown leaves.
 One of my plants had large leaves and started browning from the lower leaves.

 If this looks familiar on your plants, you may be under-watering it.
 Unfortunately, the same symptoms can occur when you over-water your plant.
 This is because over-watering will damage the roots, which does not allow them to take in enough water and ultimately leads them to under-watering.

-If you’re unsure whether you’re over or under-watering, it may be a good idea to look at your soil.
-I could feel my soil beds and noticed they were dry and appeared as though they hadn’t been watered in days.
+If you’re unsure whether you’re over or under-watering, looking at your soil may be a good idea.
+I could feel my soil beds and noticed they were dry and appeared to haven’t been watered in days.

 When the soil beds were too damp, it was easier to understand that I had been over-watering.
 The soil in the plants is a good indicator of high or low moisture levels, so take a look here first.

 Then, I thoroughly water my plant but avoid over-watering it.
-It was helpful for me to make a watering schedule to avoid this problem in the future.
+It was helpful for me to make a watering schedule to prevent this problem in the future.

 Normal Aging and Low Humidity